Best rates guaranteed

 Discover the treasures around Laudun

-Between world heritage sites, charming villages and renowned vineyards, the region is full of discoveries.
+Between World Heritage sites, charming villages, and renowned vineyards, the region is brimming with discoveries.

-Just steps from the Villa Montesquieu, explore the Pont du Gard, an ancient masterpiece and UNESCO World Heritage Site, or delve into the history of Uzès, with its Place aux Herbes and its Duchy.
+Just a stone's throw from the Villa Montesquieu, explore the Pont du Gard, an ancient masterpiece listed as a UNESCO World Heritage Site, or delve into the history of Uzès, with its Place aux Herbes and its Duchy.
 Avignon, the city of the Popes, awaits you with its Palace and its famous bridge.
 Nîmes and its Roman arena, Orange and its ancient theater, or Châteauneuf-du-Pape for its renowned wines, complete this cultural getaway.
-And let's not forget the landscapes of the Rhône Valley, nestled between vineyards and olive groves.
+Not forgetting the landscapes of the Rhône Valley, between vineyards and olive groves.

 Your stay in our hotel near the Pont du Gard will be punctuated by numerous cultural and natural discoveries.